bes-dev/pytorch_clip_guided_loss/examples/object_detection/README.md

 Tiny implementation of the object detector based on Selective Search region proposals and CLIP guided loss.
 Our detector supports both text and image user's prompts.

+## Notice

+This is just toy implementation of the text-driven object detection pipeline.
+If you want to use text-driven bounding box filtering in your own object-detection pipeline, please refer to our library [pytorch_clip_bbox](https://github.com/bes-dev/pytorch_clip_bbox). pytorch clip bbox is powerful tool to integrate text driven approach to any object-detection pipelines.

 ## Usage

 ### Install requirements